 So what do these four major coaching approaches mean?

-The mentor model is based on passing on the coach’s personal experience to the client.
-Basically, it’s the model of “I’ve been successful in this area before.
+The mentorship model is based on passing on the coach’s personal experience to the client.
+Basically, it’s the model of, “I’ve been successful in this area before.
 I know the steps and what works and what doesn’t.
-So I’ll share my experience with you and you can take what applies to you.”
+So I’ll share my experience with you so you can do the same.”
 It’s very similar to a mentor you’ve had in your life – except you’re paying for this one.

-The consulting model takes on the role of the expert and will audit or assess what you’re doing then provide recommendations and feedback (including what you’re doing wrong).
-You chose the option you like.
-Then the coach will help you get there with tools and feedback along the way.
-It focuses on solutions and actions/next steps.
+The consulting model takes on the role of the expert and will assess what you’re doing, then provide critique, feedback, and options to take your work to the next level.
+After you choose your preferred option, the consultant coach will help you get there, often giving you “answers” and doing the work for you.

 The next approach is the true functional definition of coaching amongst certified coaches and coaching schools.
 But since it’s an unregulated field, many mentors or consultants are calling themselves coaches and no one’s the wiser.
-See how that can be confusing?
-For the sake of this discussion, I’ll call it the Whole-person Model.
+For the purpose of this discussion, I’ll call it the Whole-person Model.

 Coaching is influenced by cognitive-behavioral theories and the philosophy of the psychologist Carl Jung.

-This approach is grounded on three fundamental principles:
+This approach is grounded in three fundamental principles:

 This means the coach won’t ever impose her beliefs or agenda on you.
-And the coach will be asking powerful questions that will allow you to explore your helpful and unhelpful beliefs and thoughts.
+And the coach will ask powerful questions that will allow you to explore your helpful and unhelpful beliefs and thoughts.

 The coach’s role is to guide you to discover insights and bring out your inner wisdom to lead you to your personal truth.
 The goal is to empower you to solve current and future problems with the insights gained through coaching.

-Your mind might have jumped straight here when you imagined a life coach because that’s what you see in the media the most.
+Your mind might have jumped straight here when you imagined a life coach because that’s what you see the most in the media.
 It makes sense because these coaches run large-scale business empires.
 It’s their job to get in your face if they’re trying to create a movement.

-Most of these coaches run large-scale retreats, events and programs hosting tens of thousands of people from all around the world.
-While the coach with the name will appear in these large-scale events, generally, when it comes to 1-on-1 coaching, they employ an army of coaches that are assigned for those interactions.
+Most of these coaches run large-scale retreats, events, and programs that host tens of thousands of people from all around the world.
+While the coach with the name will appear in these large-scale events, generally, when it comes to one-on-one coaching, they employ an army of coaches that are assigned to those interactions.

-Ok, so now you get an idea of the 4 different approaches to coaching (broadly speaking).
+Ok, so now you get an idea of the four different approaches to coaching (broadly speaking).

-Keep in mind, within each of these 4 broad approaches, coaches will have individual philosophies and methods that further differentiate their practices.
+Keep in mind, within each of these four broad approaches, coaches will have individual philosophies and methods that further differentiate their practices.